 - Fatty fish like salmon, trout and tuna

 - Fortified milk (almost all cow’s milk in the U.S. is fortified)

 - Vitamin supplements

 - Your head sweats: Excessive sweating, especially in newborn babies, is said to correspond to neuromuscular irritability, an early symptom of Vitamin D deficiency.

-- You’ve got tummy trouble: Low Vitamin D is linked with issue’s like Crohn’s disease, celiac and non-celiac gluten sensitivity, and inflammatory bowel disease.
-If you’re experiencing powerful stomachaches or food sensitivities, Vitamin D concentrations could be to blame.
+- You’ve got tummy trouble: Low vitamin D is linked with issues such as Crohn’s disease, celiac and non-celiac gluten sensitivity, and inflammatory bowel disease.
+If you’re experiencing powerful stomachaches or food sensitivities, vitamin D concentrations could be to blame.

 If you found this post helpful, check these out:

 - 4 Ways to Make Sure You’re Getting Enough Vitamin D

 - Vitamin D, Your Sunshine On a Cloudy Day

 - Does the Winter Gloom Make You Sad?
 Here’s How to Treat It